 Contesting a Will

 If you are a family member or disappointed relative unhappy with a will we can help you.
-We act for clients across the UK with Inheritance disputes and are one of the very few firms to genuinely specialise in this area of law.
+We act for clients across the UK with Inheritance disputes and are one of the very few firms to genuinely specialise in contesting wills.

-Whatever the problem we will try and help you, we have a proven track regard in successfully acting for clients in contesting wills, and call us now on to find out how you can contest a will.
+Whatever the problem we will try and help you, we have a proven track regard in successfully acting for clients in contesting wills, so call us 0844 740 1637 to find out how you can successfully contest a will.

 Typically once we have a copy of the will we find that will’s maybe challenged under the following grounds:-